-LinkedIn is a free, business-focused networking platform that aims to replicate the real-life process of word-of-mouth introductions between trusted contacts.
+LinkedIn is a free, business-focused social networking platform that aims to replicate the real-life process of word-of-mouth introductions between trusted contacts.
 You can think of it a bit like Facebook, but solely for professional purposes

 Why should your business use LinkedIn?

-LinkedIn is the online professional network.
+LinkedIn is the online professional social network.
 No other network dedicated to business is as large or as comprehensive.
 You're likely to find many of your colleagues using it already, so it's wise to get signed up yourself, and to then establish a basic presence for your business.

 Unlike other online networks, making a connection with someone on LinkedIn generally requires either an existing relationship or an introduction by a mutual contact.
 This reinforces trust, because LinkedIn reflects how business contacts tend to be formed.